Lincoln Memorial University Partnership

 No, you do not need any research or lab experience to participate in the program.

-Projects can start soon after your spring semester finishes but start dates vary and are arranged in discussion with your UK research mentor.
+Projects can start soon after your spring semester finishes, but start dates vary and are arranged in discussion with your UK research mentor.
 Other commitments such as family vacations or celebrations should also be discussed and taken into consideration when planning the project.

 The length of your individual research program will be mutually agreed upon between you and your research mentor and it will be custom tailored to fit your schedule and research area.

 To gain research experience and exposure to different aspects of veterinary science.
-You and your mentor will generate a poster describing the work you did or were involved with during the summer.
+You and your mentor will generate a poster describing the work you were involved with during the summer.
 This poster will be presented at LMU Research Day.

 The University of Kentucky will not provide you housing, but there are many resources available to help you find a place to stay.
-Former summer students have described it being extremely easy to find a place to rent for the summer.
-Websites like uky.uloop.com/housing and Facebook groups like University of Kentucky Off-Campus Housing Subleasing can help you find apartments or houses to rent or sublease during your summer program.
+Former students have described it being extremely easy to find a place to rent for the summer.
+Websites like uky.uloop.com/housing and Facebook groups like University of Kentucky Off-Campus Housing can help you find apartments or houses to rent or sublease during your summer program.